Amphetamine/dextroamphetamine (By mouth)

-- Tell your doctor if you are pregnant or breastfeeding, or if you have heart or blood vessel disease (such as arteriosclerosis), heart rhythm problems, high blood pressure, a history of heart attack, stroke, or seizures, or Tourette syndrome.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart or blood vessel disease (including arteriosclerosis), kidney disease, heart rhythm problems, high blood pressure, or a history of heart attack, stroke, seizures, or Tourette syndrome.
 Tell your doctor if you or anyone in your family has a history of depression, mental health problems, or drug or alcohol addiction.

 - This medicine may cause the following problems:

 - Serious heart or blood vessel problems, including heart attack and stroke

 - Peripheral vasculopathy (a blood circulation problem)

 - Serotonin syndrome (when used with certain medicines)

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.